Langar (Sikhism): Contemporary practice

 Langars are held in gurdwaras all over the world, most of which attract members of the homeless population.
 The volunteers feed people without any discrimination, alongside the Sikh devotees who gather.
 Almost all gurdwaras operate langars where local communities, sometimes consisting of hundreds or thousands of visitors, join for a simple lacto-vegetarian meal.
-As seen in Canadian guruwadas, the langar provides for studying students when low on funds at the end of a semester, enabling them to put food into less traditional styrofoam containers to get back to campus to continue their studies.
+As seen in Canadian gurdwaras, the langar provides for studying students when low on funds at the end of a semester, enabling them to put food into less traditional styrofoam containers to get back to campus to continue their studies.

-Role in Protest and Covid-19 Pandemic Relief
+Role in protest and COVID-19 pandemic relief

-As the pandemic did to most things, it stopped all engagement of the Sikh religious community, including the ritual of Langar.
-Langar is not akin to an idea like a soup kitchen but a religiously driven charity where the hungry are always welcomed and a demonstration of equality in mankind.
-This core idea caused guruwada's to not close and instead look for different ways to complete their "seva", the third principle reflected in the ritual of Langar, to help those in need during the pandemic.
-At least 80 guruwadas around the United states took action to provide for their local communities.
-An example of this is the acts of the Sikh Center of New York in Queens Village, who within a two-month period, served more than 145,000 free meals to those in need.
-During the BLM protests in April 2019, the Queens Village guruwada used their vast equipped cookhouse and sevaders to produce 15,000 meals in a single day.
-Another method implemented by some guruwadas was the "drive-through" Langars, when the hungry couldn't come within the temple due to restriction, they came outside to serve.
-This was most notably implemented by the Khalsa Care Foundation in Los Angeles as well as the Riverside Guruwada, also in California, who handed out hot food and water as well as hand sanitizer and medical supplies.
-In New Delhi, India, the practice of a "oxygen langar" was introduce to help provide free oxygen tanks to individuals suffering hypoxemia or low oxygen blood levels, a common symptom of COVID-19.
+The pandemic effectively stopped all engagement of the Sikh religious community, including the ritual of Langar.
+Langar is not akin to a soup kitchen but a religiously driven charity where the hungry are always welcomed and a demonstration of equality.
+This core idea caused gurdwaras to not close and instead look for different ways to complete their "seva", the third principle reflected in the ritual of Langar, to help those in need during the pandemic.
+At least 80 gurdwaras around the United States took action to provide for their local communities.
+An example of this is the Sikh Center of New York in Queens Village, which, within a two-month period, served more than 145,000 free meals to those in need.
+During the Black Lives Matter protests in April 2019, the Queens Village gurdwara used their cookhouse and sevaders to produce 15,000 meals in a single day.
+Another method implemented by some gurdwaras was the "drive-through" Langars; when the hungry could not come within the temple due to restriction, they came outside to serve.
+This was most notably implemented by the Khalsa Care Foundation in Los Angeles as well as the Riverside Gurdwara.
+The Sikh volunteers in California handed out hot food and water as well as hand sanitizer and medical supplies.
+In New Delhi, India, the practice of a "oxygen langar" was introduced to help provide free oxygen tanks to individuals suffering hypoxemia or low oxygen blood levels, a common symptom of COVID-19.